-The Sewer Operating fund showed a gain of \$406 thousand as budgeted during FY 2018.
+1. The Sewer Operating fund showed a gain of \$688 thousand as budgeted during FY 2019.
 This was primarily due to rate increases put in place to offset and/or minimize operating losses and known future expense increases.
 Rates will continue to increase slightly each year with the hopes of increasing fund balance to help with known future expense increases for phosphorus removal.
+The phosphorus removal project should be complete in the spring of 2020.